kcrowebasspro/Downpour/README.md

 <h2>Data</h2>

-In order to determine how many cities with combined sewer systems are in areas with increasing average annual precipitation and/or in areas where heavy precipiation events are happening with increasing frequency, USA TODAY analyzed data from the Environmental Protection Agency, NOAA, U.S. Census data from IPUMS NHGIS at the University of Minnesota, and the weather station data compiled by climatologist Brian Brettschneider.
+In order to determine how many <a href = "https://www.usatoday.com/in-depth/news/investigations/2021/11/30/sewer-systems-climate-change/6201425001/">cities with combined sewer systems</a> are in areas with increasing average annual precipitation and/or in areas where heavy precipiation events are happening with increasing frequency, USA TODAY analyzed data from the Environmental Protection Agency, NOAA, U.S. Census data from IPUMS NHGIS at the University of Minnesota, and the weather station data compiled by climatologist Brian Brettschneider.

 <h2>Methodology and Analysis</h2>